phpgears/cqrs-async/README.md

 }
 ```

-Deserialized commands should be wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands on an async bus.
+Deserialized commands should be wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands to an async command bus.
 If you decide to use a non-async bus on the dequeue side you don't need to do this

 ### Discriminator